Jor4291/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+    -The Document Object Model is a tree model that acts as a set of instructions for the web browser.

 2. What is an event?

+    -Events are the way that JavaScript interacts with the HTML whenever an action happens.
+I.E. The webpage loads or a button is clicked.

 3. What is an event listener?

+    -Event listeners are what allow us to add interactive functionality to a web page.
+When a user clicks a button, presses a key, or when an element is loaded it is using an event listener.

 4. Why would we convert a NodeList into an Array?

+    -NodeList doesn't give us access to many of the useful Methods we can use with an array such as forEach, filter, or map.

 5. What is a component?

+    -A component is like a function that is modular, reusable, and can work independently.